JamesSkemp/words/content/post/can-man-and-society-exist-without-religion.md

 +++
-title = "Can Man and Society Exist Without Religion?" summary = "Paper regarding the question of whether man can live, and society can exist, without religion or mysticism." draft = false comments = true date = "2002-11-27T02:01:00-06:00"
+title = "Can Man and Society Exist Without Religion?" description = "Paper regarding the question of whether man can live, and society can exist, without religion or mysticism." draft = false comments = true date = "2002-11-27T02:01:00-06:00"